Divy97/quizito/documents/database_schema.md

--- 1. PROFILES TABLE
+-- 1. USERS TABLE
--- Stores public user data.
-This is created automatically by a trigger -- when a new user signs up.
-Links to auth.users via a one-to-one relationship.
+-- Stores user accounts, replacing Supabase auth.
-CREATE TABLE profiles (
+CREATE TABLE users (
-    id UUID PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, username TEXT UNIQUE DEFAULT concat('user_', substr(gen_random_uuid()::text, 1, 8)), avatar_url TEXT,
+    id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
+    google_id TEXT UNIQUE NOT NULL, -- The unique ID from Google email TEXT UNIQUE NOT NULL,
+    username TEXT NOT NULL,
+    avatar_url TEXT,
-    streak_count  integer DEFAULT 0,
+    streak_count INTEGER DEFAULT 0,
     created_at TIMESTAMPTZ DEFAULT NOW(),
     updated_at TIMESTAMPTZ DEFAULT NOW()
 );

--- Comments for profiles table
+-- Comments for users table
-COMMENT ON TABLE profiles IS 'Stores public profile information for each user.';
+COMMENT ON TABLE users IS 'Stores user accounts, replacing Supabase auth.';
-COMMENT ON COLUMN profiles.id IS 'References the internal Supabase auth user id.';
+COMMENT ON COLUMN users.id IS 'The primary key for the user.';
+COMMENT ON COLUMN users.google_id IS 'The unique identifier from Google OAuth.';

 -- 2. QUIZZES TABLE
 -- The central table for storing quiz metadata.